Modiv (NYSE:MDV) Releases FY 2022 Earnings Guidance

 Modiv (NYSE:MDV – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $1.26-$1.36 for the period.
 The company issued revenue guidance of -.

-The company also recently disclosed a monthly dividend, which will be paid on Monday, July 25th.
-Stockholders of record on Thursday, June 30th will be issued a dividend of $0.0958 per share.
-This represents a $1.15 annualized dividend and a dividend yield of 6.94%.
+The business also recently disclosed a monthly dividend, which will be paid on Monday, July 25th.
+Stockholders of record on Thursday, June 30th will be given a dividend of $0.0958 per share.
 The ex-dividend date is Wednesday, June 29th.
+This represents a $1.15 dividend on an annualized basis and a dividend yield of 6.15%.

-In related news, CEO Aaron Scott Halfacre purchased 8,048 shares of the firm’s stock in a transaction that occurred on Friday, March 25th.
-The shares were acquired at an average price of $17.65 per share, with a total value of $142,047.20.
-The purchase was disclosed in a legal filing with the SEC, which is available through this link.
-In the last ninety days, insiders purchased 9,521 shares of company stock worth $169,662.
+In other Modiv news, CEO Aaron Scott Halfacre bought 8,048 shares of the stock in a transaction on Friday, March 25th.
+The stock was acquired at an average cost of $17.65 per share, for a total transaction of $142,047.20.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Over the last quarter, insiders acquired 10,864 shares of company stock valued at $192,444.

 Modiv Inc, (the Company) was incorporated on May 14, 2015 as a Maryland corporation.
 The Company was formed to primarily invest, directly or indirectly, in real estate owning entities which own single-tenant income-producing properties located in the United States, which are leased to creditworthy tenants under long-term net leases.